realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - No Direct Reference Getters
   - No references to internal mutable objects (all fields are `final`)
   - Only return copies of information.
-  - Never reveal internal structures - always return _curated_ copies for a specific intended purpose.
+  - Never reveal internal structures—always return _curated_ copies for a specific intended purpose.
   - Returning/Exposing `Role` objects or `id's` is OK.
-    - `Role` objects are immutable, and contain references to their mutable `Info` data.
+    - `Role` objects are immutable and contain references to their mutable `Info` data.
     - `id` is immutable, and is used to fetch Info objects from their respective Repositories.
   - Should never return `null`
     - Return an intention-revealing object instead